Heading to South Corsica?

 Then we sailed under the cliffs of Bonifacio.

-It i a very impressive to see the medieval town built right on the edge.
+It is a very impressive to see the medieval town built right on the edge.

 The Aragon staircase is really impressive.
 I recommend visiting it!

-If you are very lucky, and the sea is really really calm, you might get to enter in a cave with an opening shaped like Corsica at the top.
+If you are very lucky, and the sea is really really calm, you might get to enter inside a cave with an opening shaped like Corsica at the top.

 Then you head back to port.